avenwu/avenwu.github.io/about.md

 				<h2 id="java-nio">Java NIO(2016)</h2>
 				<img src="{{ site.baseurl }}/assets/images/java-nio-720.png" onclick="javascript:openUrl('http://java-nio-zh.avenwu.net')"/><br /><br />
 				<p>
 				My first translation work about Java NIO.
-It cost me nearly two months to finish the translation, and it’s now hosted on <a href="http://java-nio-zh.avenwu.net">GitBook</a> where you can choose to read online or download the PDF file.</p>
+It cost me nearly two months to finish all the stuff.
+The book is now hosted on <a href="http://java-nio-zh.avenwu.net">GitBook</a> where you can choose to read online or download the PDF file.</p>
 			</li>
 			<li>
 				<h2 id="yoyo-github2016">YoYo Github（2016~）</h2>